 Complete and submit the Request Generation Interconnect Customer ID to get an ISO customer ID.
 If you already have an ISO customer ID, you’ll use that ID and your customer name as it appears in the Customer Asset Management System (CAMS) database.
 Note: The ISO customer ID name must match across all ISO registrations, submissions, and systems.

 Submit a request to access restricted critical energy infrastructure information because you’ll need to provide and view restricted CEII as part of the interconnection process.
-(Follow the instructions for requesting access to CEII) After the ISO has approved your CEII access, it will issue you a digital certificate.
+After the ISO has approved your CEII access (Follow the instructions for requesting access to the appropriate CEII materials), it will issue you a digital certificate.